white92d15b7/Null-Array-Setup/README.md

 ![Example-installing](https://imgur.com/JAnEqlA.png)

 ***Step 12***
-* Keep this terminal open as we will need the info for the wallet setup.
+* Keep this terminal open as we will need the info for the wallet setup, but you also have this info saved in the txt file that we just made.
 ***

 ## Section D: Preparing the Local Wallet